elielvipata/JewelProgrammingLanguage/README.md

 As mentioned above, Jewel is meant to be a systems programming language so its not interpreted.
 I originally designed it as an interpreted language but consequent free abstraction makes more sense as a compiler optimization technique(ish) so it makes more sense to have it be compiled.
 This is the current stack:
 - [YACC](https://pubs.opengroup.org/onlinepubs/7908799/xcu/yacc.html) for an experimental parser
+    -  A new and robust parser is currently being written from scratch to allow for more expressive power and evaluation.
+I believe I hit the limits of yacc and when playing with frames.
+This is the current roadblock in releasing v0.0.1.
+Along with a better testing framework for the entire stack.
 - [LLVM](https://llvm.org/docs/index.html) for code generation
 - [MiMalloc](https://microsoft.github.io/mimalloc) as the memory allocator
 - [Glibc](https://www.gnu.org/software/libc/) for its standard library
+    -  A native standard library will be designed in 2026 while the base language undergoes tuning and testing.
+The overview of the features provided in the standard library along with a feature roadmap will be released with v1.0 in January 2027.

 C++ is the main development language with some bash scripts to automate certain processes.
-The parser will remain in Yacc while the language undergoes severe refactoring/design but will eventually be a simple recursive parser when the language hits 1.0 and goes public (January 2025).
+The parser will remain in Yacc while the language undergoes severe refactoring/design but will eventually be a simple recursive parser when the language hits 1.0 and goes public (January 2026).

 Note: A development roadmap will also release with 1.0.